-Your vehicle is equipped with an inside rear view mirror which has an auto-dimming function.
-The electrochromic day/night mirror will change from the normal (high reflective) state to the non-glare
+Your vehicle may be equipped with an interior rear view mirror which has an auto-dimming function.
+The electronic day/night mirror will change from the normal (high reflective) state to the non-glare

 (darkened) state when bright lights (glare) reach the mirror.
-When the mirror detects bright light from front or behind, it will automatically adjust (darken) to minimize glare.
+When the mirror detects bright light from behind the vehicle, it will automatically adjust (darken) to minimize glare.

-The mirror will automatically return to the normal state whenever the vehicle is placed in R (Reverse) (when the mirror is on) to ensure a bright clear view when backing up.
+The mirror will automatically return to the normal state whenever the vehicle is placed in R (Reverse) to ensure a bright clear view when backing up.

-Do not block the sensor on the backside of the mirror since this may impair proper mirror performance.
+Do not block the sensors on the front and back of the interior rear view mirror since this may impair proper mirror performance.